Ep. #623: Medaria Arradondo, Bret Stephens, Rep. Ruben Gallego

 new journalism is, we don't even try, and we're not trying, and we don't think that's a goal.

 He said the reason he said the standard was dictated, talking about objectivity, over decades by male editors in predominantly white newsrooms.
+So

 that may be, I'm sure, true, but so the concept of activity should go?

+Are we not throwing the baby out with the bathwater here?
 If he were to get his way, that would be not just the end of any serious journalism in the United States.

 I think it would be the end of the United States.
+I mean, this is

+Trump's America.
 Let me explain for a second what I mean.

+That's dramatic.
 Hang on a second.

-This is Trump's America, because what it means is that truth is whatever you claim it is.
+This is Trump's America, because what it means is that Truth is whatever you claim it is.
+Truth is whatever your lived experience is.

 Truth is whatever your narrative is.

+No, actually, that's not the truth.
 And newspapers exist to at least seek a standard of accuracy and truthfulness that is not what Ruben or Bill or any of you in the audience happen to think it is.

 I thought that was the battle we spent six years fighting the Trump administration about, that you just couldn't say it was true, that you had sold 90% of your condominiums in your fabulous new development,

-even if it if it wasn't true.
+even if it, if it wasn't true.
+So this is, I mean,

+what he's talking about is a trend in newsrooms, which is, I think, incredibly damaging.
 And all this business, well, you know, it was white guys who got on the bandwagon of objectivity.

-So anything that a white guy happened to have come up with at some point in time is therefore a suspect.
+What exactly does that mean?
+So anything that a white guy happened to have come up with at some point in time is therefore suspect.

-Let's throw out the polio vaccine because it was a pair of white guys who came up with this
+Let's throw out the polio vaccine because it was a pair of white guys who came up with

-balance because I have heard and people complain like look if you know something is
+that's not how things.
+I think there does need to be a balance because I have heard, and people complain, like, look, if you know something is

-black, the color black, and your person you're interviewing is saying, no, no, no, that's clearly white, the reporter is saying, well, it could be either black or white.
+black, the color black, and your person you're interviewing is saying, no, no, no, that's clearly white.
+The reporter is saying, well, it could be either black or white.

 I do think that that creates a downward effect that really, I don't know if it actually destroys the country, but certainly could aid to a point where I think we just don't want to be in that situation.

-Yeah, I mean, the Washington Post probably does not want to turn itself into Breitbart East,
+Yeah, I mean the Washington Post probably does not want to turn itself into Breitbart East,

-With a slightly different political coloration.
+right?
+With a slightly different

+I hope no other newspaper takes that advice.
 We need objective standards of truth.

 The way we understand the truth is like building a cathedral brick by brick, fact by fact, until you have a picture.
+Right.

-Right, and we have the op-ed page for opinions.
+And we have the op-ed page for opinions.

-Or at least be transparent, also though, be transparent too.
+Or at least be transparent.
+Also, though, be transparent too.

-Like if you are going to have an ideological leaning and you should at least clearly state that so that way the reader understands where that person is coming from.
+Like if you are going to have an ideological leaning, and you should at least clearly state that so that way the reader understands where that person is coming from.

-There are some new magazines that are actually stating ahead of time what the motivation was of the journalists when they were writing this and what their leanings are, so that people could actually say, Okay, now I understand what at least they're going at going coming from, and then I can make a determination about the validity of their opinion or their writing.
+There are some new magazines that are actually stating ahead of time what the motivation was of the journalist when they were writing this and what their leanings are so that people could actually say, okay, now I understand what at least they're going at,

 Okay, so an important date was announced this week by the Biden administration, May 11th.
+That is the day COVID is officially over.

 Making this up.